Modified racing: Midwest dirt modified

+The designation "Midwest modifieds" has become a misnomer, as the class is now popular throughout the U.S. and Canada.
+The class is now more commonly referenced in the context of sanctioning bodies, the three most common being IMCA mods, WISSOTA mods, and DIRTcar UMP mods.

 IMCA/WISSOTA/UMP Modifieds

 Organized in 1915, the International Motor Contest Association (IMCA) is the oldest racing sanctioning body in the US.
 IMCA introduced the "E-Mod" (or Economy Modified) in 1979.
 It has become one of the most popular dirt racing classes due to its simple design, light-weight, high power, and ability to adapt to varying track conditions easily.
-Most IMCA-style classes also boast a "claim rule," wherein a racer may buy a competitors engine for a small amount of money (usually around $500).
+Most IMCA-style classes also boast a "claim rule", wherein a racer may buy a competitor's engine for a small amount of money (usually around $500).
 This rule was intended to keep engine prices from skyrocketing.
 The IMCA Sportmods appear very similar to their brethren, but have distinctly different engines.
 The Afco KidModz appear the same as the others, but sport full tube chassis, and by rules, have to have Ford 2300 cc inline 4-cylinder engines.

-Sanctioning bodies WISSOTA and United Midwestern Promoters (UMP) also have classes that are almost identical to IMCA's modifieds, with a few small exceptions.
+Sanctioning bodies WISSOTA Promoters' Association and DIRTcar UMP (formerly United Midwestern Promoters) also have classes that are almost identical to IMCA's modifieds, with a few small exceptions.
 The AMRA, or American Motor Racing Association also follows this popular formula for modifieds.
 NASCAR drivers Ken Schrader and Kenny Wallace own and race UMP Modifieds on off weekends from NASCAR.
 Some tracks sanction modifieds with IMCA-like specifications, such as Slinger Super Speedway.

 IMCA SportMods

-IMCA designed a new lower-cost class of SportMod cars in 2004 to complement their Modified division.
+IMCA designed a new lower-cost class of SportMod cars in 2004 to complement its Modified division.
 The division is divided into Northern SportMods and Southern SportMods divisions.
 The Northern SportMods have a few small differences from the Southern SportMods in the body of the car.
 These cars are somewhat smaller and have less powerful engines.
 They can be differentiated from IMCA Modifieds because the car has a break in the body that extends from the rear roof to the spoiler at the rear.

 Afco KidModz

-This relatively inexpensive (when compared to their "adult" counterparts) racing series is aimed at getting children into racing.
-It closely follows UMP's Modified rules, with the exception of a few areas.
-The engine must be a 2300 cc Ford inline 4-cylinder, and the drivers can be no younger than 12, nor older than 18.
-Some tracks will allow kids 10 or 11 to race if the track's insurance will allow.
+This relatively inexpensive (when compared to their "adult" counterparts) racing series is aimed at attracting younger drivers as an entry-level class.
+It closely follows UMP's Modified rules, with a few exceptions.
+The engine must be a 2300cc Ford Pinto (also known as a Lima) inline 4-cylinder, and the drivers can be no younger than 12, nor older than 18.
+Some tracks will allow children aged 10 or 11 to race if the track's insurance will allow.
 The KidModz are also allowed to run tubular chassis, whereas the IMCA/WISSOTA/UMP Modifieds have to have sections of frames from stock production automobiles, with other sections being steel tubing.
 These cars are offered for sale completely assembled and ready-to-race for under $20,000.
 The unassembled price is lower.